juxor/afaq/markdown/secGint.md

 truth.
 The collectivist branch of anarchism was much stronger among radicals and workers during the late nineteenth century and early twentieth century than the individualist brand.
-Before the Civil War, the opposite would be true."_ [Greg Hall, **Social Anarchism**, no. 30, pp. 90-91]
+Before the Civil War, the opposite would be true."_ [Greg Hall, **Social Anarchism** , no. 30, pp. 90-91]

 By the 1880s, social anarchism had probably exceeded the size of the "home- grown" individualists in the United States.
 The IWPA had some five thousand members at its peak with perhaps three times as many supporters.
-[Paul Avrich, **The Haymarket Tragedy**, p.
+[Paul Avrich, **The Haymarket Tragedy** , p.
 83] Its journals had an aggregate circulation of over 30,000.
-[George Woodcock, **Anarchism**, p.
-395] In contrast, the leading individualist newspaper **Liberty** _"probably never had more than 600 to 1000 subscribers, but it was undoubtedly read by more than that."_ [Charles H.
+[George Woodcock, **Anarchism** , p.
+395] In contrast, the leading individualist newspaper **Liberty** _"probably never had more than 600 to 1000 subscribers, but it was undoubtedly read by more than that."_ [Charles
-Hamilton, _"Introduction"_, p.
-1-19, **Benjamin R. Tucker and the Champions of Liberty**, Coughlin, Hamilton and Sullivan (eds.), p.
+H. Hamilton, _"Introduction"_ , p.
+1-19, **Benjamin R. Tucker and the Champions of Liberty** , Coughlin, Hamilton and Sullivan (eds.), p.
 10] The repression after Haymarket took its toll and the progress of social anarchism was hindered for a decade.
-However, _"[b]y the turn of the century, the anarchist movement in America had become predominantly communist in orientation."_ [Paul Avrich, **Anarchist Voices**, p.
-5] As an added irony for those who stress the individualist nature of anarchism in America while dismissing social anarchism as a foreign import, the first American newspaper to use the name **"An- archist"** was published in Boston in 1881 by anarchists within the social revolutionary branch of the movement.
-[Paul Avrich, **The Haymarket Tragedy**,
-p.
-57] Equally ironic, given the appropriation of the term by the American right, the first anarchist journal to use the term "libertarian" (**La Libertaire, Journal du Mouvement Social**) was published in New York between 1858 and 1861 by French communist-anarchist Joseph Déjacque.
-[Max Nettlau, **A Short History of Anarchism**, pp. 75-6]
+However, _"[b]y the turn of the century, the anarchist movement in America had become predominantly communist in orientation."_ [Paul Avrich, **Anarchist Voices** , p.
+5] As an added irony for those who stress the individualist nature of anarchism in America while dismissing social anarchism as a foreign import, the first American newspaper to use the name **"An-archist"** was published in Boston in 1881 by anarchists within the social revolutionary branch of the movement.
+[Paul Avrich, **The Haymarket Tragedy** , p.
+57] Equally ironic, given the appropriation of the term by the American right, the first anarchist journal to use the term "libertarian" ( **La Libertaire, Journal du Mouvement Social** ) was published in New York between 1858 and 1861 by French communist-anarchist Joseph Déjacque.
+[Max Nettlau, **A Short History of Anarchism** , pp. 75-6]

 All this is not to suggest that individualist anarchism does not have American roots nor that many of its ideas and visions were not significantly shaped by